Technical Frequently Asked Questions (FAQs)

 • Power generating utilities and co-generation industries worldwide including turbine and hydro generators.

-Service companies who provide retrofit installations and use our probes & analysis software for spin pit testing.
+Service companies who provide retrofit installations and use our probes & analysis software for high-speed balance pit (spin pit) flux probe testing.

 Original Equipment Manufacturers (OEM) who install Generatortech equipment in new generators and as retrofit applications during major outages.